FeBarbosa/transprecision-cpp/README.md

 # transprecision-cpp

-A program to convert 64 to 32 and 32 to 64 floating point IEEE representations
+A program to convert IEEE 754 floating point:
+- 64 to 32 bits
+- 32 to 64 bits